rectangle-historyLists (Arrays)

 Relay.app has various tools to perform operations on lists of data in your workflow.
 There are three common situations in which you might encounter lists.

-For example, a List of Jira tickets obtained through a Find Step by configuring it to return All matching issues in a list.
+Example: A list of Jira tickets obtained by configuring a Find step to return All matching issues in a list

 Relay.app workflow step showing Jira Find Issues action configured to return all matching issues in a list format